CloudByteStorages/blog/_posts/2016-08-29-Pools-Over-iSCSI-Lun.md

 ```
 NOTE:
-- The following steps are performed using two different ElasriCenter setup
+- The following steps are performed using two different ElastiCenter setup
 - The iSCSI Lun from one of the ElastiCenter is used as a Disk in another ElastiCenter
 ```